-Statements of Net Position present the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position of the University at a point in time (June 30, 2023 and 2022).
+Statements of Net Position present the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position of the University at a point in time (June 30, 2024 and 2023).
 Their purpose is to present a financial snapshot of the University.
 They aid readers in determining the assets available to continue the University's operations; how much the University owes to employees, vendors, and lenders, and a picture of net position.

-Statements of Revenues, Expenses, and Changes in Net Position present the total revenues and expenses of the University for operating, nonoperating, and other undertakings during the fiscal years ended June 30, 2023 and 2022.
+Statements of Revenues, Expenses, and Changes in Net Position present the total revenues and expenses of the University for operating, nonoperating, and other undertakings during the fiscal years ended June 30, 2024 and 2023.
 Their purpose is to assess the University's operating and nonoperating activities.

-Statements of Cash Flows present cash receipts and payments of the University during the fiscal years ended June 30, 2023 and 2022.
+Statements of Cash Flows present cash receipts and payments of the University during the fiscal years ended June 30, 2024 and 2023.
 Their purpose is to present the sources of cash coming into the University, how that cash was expended, and the change in the cash balance during the year.

-Notes to Financial Statements present additional information to support the financial statements.
+Notes to the Financial Statements present additional information to support the financial statements.
 Their purpose is to clarify and expand on the information in the financial statements.